growthwise/pad_examples/README.md

 Scroll over the relevane element and control + left click to select it.

+*If you're not seeing the red boxes around the elements you may need to install the powerautomate extension.
+See here https://learn.microsoft.com/en-us/power-automate/desktop-flows/install-browser-extensions*

 Repeat this for each required element in the steps listed above.

 ## Running the Flow ##